cisnes/BITCORN-Multinode/README.md

 After that, do the steps described in the main-installation part.

-When you got to turn on the extra new masternodes you can use these commands
+When you got to turn on the extra new masternodes use these commands

 	systemctl enable bitcorn_n100
 	systemctl restart bitcorn_n100